alimranahmed/resources/articles/2020_02_17_Sudden visit to Mymensingh.md

 I bought a ticket for train Tista that left the Airport Railway station at 8:00 AM.
 It was quite an early morning for me as I am not an early bird.
 To my surprise, when I got out of the home to reach the station I found Dhaka already well awaken.
 Dhaka is another city that doesn't sleep.
-The train was on time, it was leaving Dhaka behind and instead of using any smart device I kept my eye opened looking outside through the window just beside me.
-As soon as the train passes the busy atmosphere of Dhaka the weather got changed!
+The train was on time, it was leaving Dhaka behind and instead of using any smart device I kept my eye opened looking outside through the window beside me.
+As soon as the train passes the busy atmosphere of Dhaka, the weather got changed!
 Seems like outside of Dhaka was still sleeping, there was still fogs out there to cover the asleep trees and grass from our sight.
 I was having a feeling of going near nature to breathe natural air...